 The Group tax team reports, via the Director – Tax, Treasury & Investor Relations, to the Group CFO and manages the day-to-day tax affairs of the Group, in conjunction with local in-country finance teams and external advisors as required.

 The group is subject to various taxes in the different countries in which it operates, and we aim to submit accurate tax returns to the relevant tax authorities on a timely basis and to pay taxes when they are due.
 Our transfer pricing policy aims to ensure that transactions between group affiliates take place on an arm’s length basis in accordance with OECD transfer pricing principles and local country tax legislation.

 In conducting its business activities, the group often has a choice on how to structure the transactions involved.
 For a given transaction, for example an acquisition or disposal, the different tax implications of each option are one of the factors taken into account when deciding on the structure to be used.
 Where there is tax uncertainty, for example due to interpretation of tax legislation or relevant case law, we seek appropriate external advice and consider the tax risk associated with the relevant tax authority taking a different view.

 Structures that do not reflect the economic or commercial reality of the transaction are not considered.
 The Board reviews significant transactions before approval.

-The group also takes advantage of available tax incentives and reliefs in the countries in which we operate, for example, Research and Development tax credits and UK Patent Box relief.
+The group also takes advantage of available tax incentives and reliefs in the countries in which we operate, for example, Research and Development tax credits.